 We designed the Project Literacy Lab around a desire to see measurable impact and learning across the four core themes below.
 As a learning organization stepping into a new frontier of entrepreneurship, financing, and development, we take a learner’s posture to everything we do.
 Our four objectives are:

 - Increase the flow of investment dollars into solutions that are solving key challenges related to illiteracy.

 - Accelerate the rapid-growth and scale of entrepreneurial solutions that are already effective and already in market.

-- Spark a conversation around how business, investment, and entrepreneurial solutions can contribute to ensuring universal literacy.
+- Spark a conversation around how business, investment, and entrepreneurial solutions across multiple sectors can contribute to ensuring universal literacy.

 How will you measure the impact of the program?

-Below are 3 key measurements that we will be tracking over time:
+Below are three key measurements that we are tracking over time:

 - The increase in the flow of investment dollars into the participating ventures.